La 2 Cat: Recovery of the project

-RTVE's administrative council unanimously approved the creation of the channel on 28 March 2025.
-In parallel with its creation, La 2 will stop airing opt-outs and will begin airing entirely in Spanish.
-Production is made from the Sant Cugat Production Center.
-The channel occupies the frequency in Catalonia which was, until 2023, occupied by 8TV, a former private channel.
-Half of its contents will be produced by CCMA, and the rest will be done by RTVE and a yet-undetermined private operator.
-In the days following the announcement of the channel's name, tensions arose between CCMA and RTVE for the name, with a race to register names.
+Radiotelevisión Española (RTVE)'s administrative council unanimously approved the creation of La 2 Cat on 28 March 2025.
+Production is made at the RTVE production center in Sant Cugat del Vallès.
+In the days following the announcement of the channel's name, tensions arose between Corporació Catalana de Mitjans Audiovisuals (CCMA) and RTVE for the name, with a race to register names.
 For this reason, days after the presentation of the project to the public, the doors were open to find another name for the channel.

-There were also plans for RTVE's kids' channel Clan to have a Catalan track by Spring 2026.
+La 2 Cat started broadcasting on 13 October 2025, and became fully operational by late October of the same year.
+It began as a regional variation of La 2, occupying most of the broadcast of the channel in Catalonia, replacing most, but not all, the national programming in Spanish, but with the intention that it will soon have its own frequency and that both channels will be independent.

 Usage of Catalan

-RTVE announced that 2Cat has as its prioritary goal the promotion of the Catalan language inside the Spanish public media system.
-However, initially the channel won't broadcast 100% of its programming in Catalan, and as of the time of its creation, no concrete date to achieve this goal has been fixed.
+RTVE announced that La 2 Cat has as its priority goal the promotion of the Catalan language inside the Spanish public media system.
+However, initially La 2 Cat will not replace all of La 2's broadcast with Catalan-language programming, and at the time of its creation, no specific date has been set for it to become independent and achieve a 100% goal.

 RTVE's administrative complex established a progressive implementation: